surge-synthesizer/surge-rack/README.md

 # SurgeXT in Rack

-This repository builds SurgeXT Rack extensions, our reboot of the old Surge 1.7 Rack modules with more features, better design, and lots of other exciting stuff, which is still basically not done.
+This repository builds SurgeXT Rack extensions, our reboot of the old Surge 1.7 Rack modules with more features, better design, and lots of other exciting stuff, which is a work in progress.

+If you use these modules please note that, before our official release, we may at any time make breaking changes, rename or change modules, and so on.
+These should not be considered stable.
+But they are starting to work reasonably well and our checklist is getting shorter.

 If you are looking for the source of the Surge modules in the VCV Rack library please check the `release/2.1.7.0` branch.